curl/everything-curl/protocols/curl.md

 WebSocket is a bidirectional TCP-like protocol, setup over an HTTP(S) request.
 WS is the scheme for the clear text version done over plain HTTP.
-Experimental support for this was added to curl 7.86.0.

 ## WSS

 WebSocket is a bidirectional TCP-like protocol, setup over an HTTP(S) request.
 WSS is the scheme for the secure version done over HTTPS.
-Experimental support for this was added to curl 7.86.0.